Unity-Technologies/datasetinsights/docs/source/index.rst

 Dataset Evaluation
 ------------------
-To use the pre-compiled pipeline that allow you to evaluate the quality of synthetic dataset, you cna follow the :doc:`Evaluation_Tutorial` Documentation.
+To use the pre-compiled pipelines that allow you to evaluate the quality of synthetic dataset, you can follow the :doc:`Evaluation_Tutorial` Documentation.

 Contents